midjourney/docs/recently-asked-questions.md

 Q: My images say "relaxed", how do I change this?

 A: Use `/fast`.
-This will enable fast generation, but you will be incrementally charged for each image.
+This will enable fast generation, but you will be incrementally charged for each image if you are out of fast credits.

 Q: My images say "metered, fast".
 I don't want to be charged!

-A: Use `/slow`.
+A: Use `/relax`.
 This will cost you nothing but images will take longer to generate.

 Q: I don't want anyone to see my images and prompts.